ha/fraggle/README.md

-# Fraggle (v1.0.0.pre.2 is compatible with Doozer 0.5)
+# Fraggle (v2.0.0 is compatible with Doozer 0.6)

+Fraggle currently is only a raw interface to Doozer 0.6.
+Sugar for `WALK`, `GETDIR`, etc are to come in v3.0.0.

 **An EventMachine based Doozer client**

 ## Install